 I mean think about.
-How much less stressful would it be to not have to consistently remind your children what tasks they need to do once they’re done from school?
+How much less stressful would it be to not have to consistently remind your children what tasks they need to do once they’re done with school?
+No matter if they attend school in-person or homeschool.

 Are checklists even good for kids?